Helping Others Is One of Many Ways to Worship God

 Though Jesus does the right thing for the right reason, the Jewish synagogue leader can only see Jesus as breaking one of their long-held rules and deviating from their all-important tradition.

 Which should we choose?
-Perhaps the one that benefits others.
-And what better day than Sunday?
+Perhaps to do good, the option that benefits others.
+And what better day than Sunday to do good?

 Read more about the book of Luke in That You May Know: A 40-Day Devotional Exploring the Life of Jesus from the Gospel of Luke, now available in e-book, paperback, and hardcover.